Clos Des Vins d’Amour

 Between sea and mountains, the Madeloc estate extends over 16 hectares of hillsides.
 The landscape of the...

 Roussillon, Côtes du Roussillon,Côtes Catalanes,Côtes du Roussillon Les Aspres,Muscat de Rivesaltes,Rivesaltes,0,Côtes du Roussillon Villages

 Between the sea and the mountains, Jean-Marc and Éliane Lafage have used their oenological skills to...

-Roussillon, Côtes du Roussillon Villages Caramany,Côtes du Roussillon,Côtes Catalanes
+Roussillon, Côtes du Roussillon Villages Caramany,Côtes du Roussillon,Côtes Catalanes,Vin de France

 The Modats produce wines with a poetic sound and full of poetry!
 Located on a plateau...

-To be a winegrower?
+Being a winemaker?
 It is simply the most complete and beautiful job for me.
-It's sometimes hard and physically challenging, but we're never done learning, and meeting wonderful people.
-Working in an exceptional natural setting in Calce between the sea and the mountains, making the wines you want to drink is a privilege for me...
+It is sometimes hard and physically demanding but you never finish learning and meeting wonderful people.
+To work in an exceptional nature in Calce between sea and mountain, making the wines you want to drink is a privilege for me...